 Motorcycles Industry Perimeter

 As far as the Latin America two-wheeler market, we actually cover a wide range of 16 countries, Brazil, Bolivia, Argentina, Colombia, Peru, Guatemala, Paraguay, Ecuador, Costa Rica, Honduras, Nicaragua, Chile, Uruguay, El Salvador, Panama and Belize.
 So when reporting data on the region, we mean the total of these countries.

-Said this, in all the Latam the motorcycles industry has a relevance both in terms of local production, when thousand people employed, and market, as the two.wheelers still have a key rule as low-cost mobility device for millions people.
+Said this, in all the Latam the motorcycles industry has a relevance both in terms of local production, when thousand people are employed in the industry, and market, as the two-wheelers still have a key rule as low-cost mobility device for millions people.

-There are production plants in Brazil, Colombia, Argentina, Ecuador, Mexico, Guatemala and Paraguay with over 250 manufacturers in competition.
+There are production plants in Brazil, Colombia, Argentina, Ecuador, Guatemala, Uruguay and Paraguay with over 250 manufacturers in competition.

 The economic difficulties actually emerged in several countries are deeply hitting the motorcycles industry in the region.

 The fact that top markets, like Brazil and Colombia are growing in double-digit, minimize the regional negative outlook.
 However, when reading data, country-by-country the fall is really impressive.